ivan-hc/VirtualBox-appimage/README.md

 ```
 ./*.AppImage
 ```
 NOTE, if you use the Conty-based release, run the first time from terminal, since the internal "Conty" script may detect if you need Nvidia drivers for your GPU (this may need seconds before you can use VirtualBox).
-The Junest-based release have no hardware accelleration at all.
+If you are an Nvidia user, for the JuNest-based build, hardware accelleration is provided by Conty.
+At first start it will install Nvidia drivers locally to allow the builtin Arch Linux container the use of hardware accelleration.

 This AppImage does NOT require libfuse2, being it a new generation one.